SM City Iloilo: Initial development

 The mall complex was designed by Palafox Associates with D.A.
 Abcede & Associates as consultants, and Young Builders Corporation as the contractor.
-Built on the same design template as SM City Fairview and SM City Bacoor at the height of the Asian Financial Crisis, although a bit smaller than the two other malls at the time.
+Built on the same design template as SM City Fairview and SM City Bacoor at the height of the Asian Financial Crisis, although a bit smaller than the two other malls at the time it was built.
 Its interior and external façade bear a resemblance to the two other malls, with a larger perron on its main entrance.
 SM City Iloilo was opened to the public on June 11, 1999.
-The mall features main anchors like The SM Store, SM Supermarket, SM Cinemas, SM Food Hall and SM Foodcourt.
+The mall features main anchors like The SM Store, SM Supermarket, SM Cinemas, SM Food Hall, and SM Foodcourt.
 The mall underwent a major renovation in the second quarter of 2008 and was completed in the first quarter of 2009.
-TeleTech Customer Care Management Philippines Inc., a BPO company, used to occupy the entire Third Level of the mall (not including the expansion wing) until 2021.
-The former area is currently being renovated for conversion to tenant spaces including soon-to-open branches of SM Game Park and Fantasy World and a connector to SM Cyberzone in the Northpoint Wing.
-The expanded SM Cyberzone occupying the Main Wing area of Level 3 opened on August 28, 2025.
+TeleTech Customer Care Management Philippines Inc., a BPO company, used to occupy the entire third level of the mall (not including the expansion wing) until 2021.
+The former area has been converted to tenant spaces consisting of leisure and technology shops.
+The expanded SM Cyberzone occupying parts of the Main Wing area in third level opened on August 28, 2025.
+On December 30, 2025, the remaining area on the same level opened, which consists of Fantasy World and some other leisure tenants.
+With its completion, it fully opened up the third level of the Main Mall to the public for the first time since the mall originally opened.

-The main building is currently under renovation as of October 2024 and is set to be completed in the first quarter of 2026.
+The main building is currently under renovation as of October 2024 and is set to be completed within 2026.